zhenhuanlee/excel-reader/README.md

 #### how to run
 1. `make dev`
 2. `make setup`
+3. wait for the server to install dependencies and run
-3. visit `localhost:3000`
+4. visit `localhost:3000`

 #### 技术栈
-- backend ruby - rails
+- backend java - javalin
 - frontend js - react
 - db postgres
 - container docker